 9. Links Embedded in Widgets

-Much like links embedded in headers or footers, links embedded in widgets don’t stand a chance of fooling Google’s algorithms.
+Much like sitewide links embedded in headers or footers, links embedded in widgets don’t stand a chance of fooling Google’s algorithms.

 10. Links from Private Blog Networks